Lunar water: Chang'e-5 probe

-Chang'e 5 measurements on 117 individual spherical glass beads reveal 0–1,909 μg/g of H_{2}0, equivalent to 2.7E14 kg of trapped water on the lunar surface pointing to a new mechanism for storing water on the lunar surface.
+Measurements on 117 individual spherical glass beads returned from the near side of the Moon by Chang'e 5 revealed a concentration of 0–1,909 μg/g of H_{2}O, equivalent to 2.7 × 10^{14} kg of trapped water on the lunar surface pointing to a new mechanism for storing water on the lunar surface.
 The findings could be useful for future lunar missions by identifying glasses as a potential resources that could be converted to drinking water or rocket fuel.
-Another unusual hdyroxl-bearing mineral was discovered in the Chang'e 5 regolith novograblenovite (NH4)MgCl3·6H2O.
+Another unusual hydroxyl-bearing mineral was discovered in the Chang'e 5 regolith, novograblenovite (NH4)MgCl3·6H2O.
 On Earth, this mineral has been identified around fumaroles and hydrothermal activity.

+Chandrayaan-2

+A study by scientists from PRL and IISER in 2026 postulated that water ice deposits in the Moon's south polar regions, where craters remain in almost constant darkness and temperatures plunge below 160 °C, are far more stable than previously believed, offering a major boost to future human exploration plans such as the planned Chandrayaan Human landing attempt and NASA's Artemis Program as this may have allowed water deposits to sit accumulated and undisturbed for prehaps billions of years.
+The study involved high-resolution orbital imagery and impact modelling from Chandrayaan-2's OHRC instrument and Danuri's Shadowcam databases, with the research team mapping millions of tiny craters, ranging from one to 20 metres in size, across locations on the moon between 85° and 90° south latitude.
+The study found that small scale impact events were fairly uncommon in this region, with over 74% of permanently shadowed regions remaining largely undisturbed by such impacts.